Skip to product information

 Capacity: 130ml

-Bizen ware is a pottery made in Bizen City, Okayama Prefecture.
-Bizen ware is fired at a high temperature of 1,200 to 1,300 degrees Celsius and is strong, so many pots and jars were made from it.
-Bizen ware is loved by tea ceremony masters for its unique earthy texture, and from the Muromachi period (1338 AD onward) onwards, many ceramics for tea ceremonies began to be made.
+Bizen ware is pottery made in Bizen City, Okayama Prefecture.
+Bizen ware began production at the end of the Heian period, about 800 years ago.
+Bizen ware is fired at high temperatures of 1200-1300℃, and because it is sturdy, many pots and jars were initially made.
+Tea masters favored Bizen ware for its unique clay texture, and since the Muromachi period (1338-), many pottery pieces for the tea ceremony have been produced.

 Low stock: 1 left